Blisters develop most often on the feet and are normally caused by a mixture of friction and pressure. They are very common and can be very painful.

 - Wear high heels (which force pressure on to a small area of the foot, often the ball of the foot).

-- Have hot or moist feet (this reduces skin integrity).
+- Have hot or moist feet (this results in the skin being more vulnerable).

 - Have wrinkles in your socks.